chloeekk/chloeekk.github.io/posts/how-to-take-physical-products-global/index.md

 Blindly pouring money into ads or simply shipping your product overseas often leads to overstock and costly trial-and-error.
 Successful global expansion starts by answering three strategic questions: **Why go global?
 Where to go?
-And how to sell efficiently?**
+And how to sell efficiently?** For comprehensive planning, review [integrated marketing strategy principles](https://chloevolution.com/posts/how-to-make-integrated-marketing-strategy/).

 ## Strategic Preparation